IlkkaTakala/Torn-Explorer/readme.md

 # Project details
 * Sometimes the Torn API is down, especially during June 2023 as they are migrating their services.
 The tool will give a warning if this is the case.
 * As the provided API key should not be public knowledge, it will be automatically disabled in a couple of weeks.
+* Ranked wars are scheduled every Tuesday at noon and happen during weekends, so on Mondays and Tuesday mornings the list might be empty.

 # Switching repositories